sakjain92/Fractional-GPUs/doc/BUILD.md

     * Default - Enabled
     * Disabling this disabled memory bandwidth partitioning.
 In this case, each application utilizes whole GPU memory bandwidth.
     * Enabling this enabled memory bandwidth partitioning.
 In this case, each application utilizes only a fraction of whole GPU memory bandwidth.
+    * Currently we do not support memory partitioning without compute partitioning.

 * **FGPU_TEST_MEM_COLORING_ENABLED**
     * Default - Disabled.
     * Enabling this enables contiguous memory allocation when using fgpu_memory_allocate() API.
     * This feature is useful only when reverse engineering a new GPU.
-    * To be kept disabled during production mode.
+    * To be kept disabled during production mode (i.e. when running actual applications/benchmarks).

 * **FGPU_USER_MEM_COLORING_ENABLED**
     * Default - Disabled.